Phillaf/GtwRequire/README.md

 ## Including javascript

-Define Add your modules dependencies from your views and view blocks using the req function.

-    <?php echo $this->Require->req('app/module_name'); ?>

 Create a config file as specified by requirejs. `basepath` is the application base path.
-Some Gtw Plugins are dependent on this to make ajax calls.
+Most Gtw Plugins depend on this.
+You can find a more exhaustive example [here](https://gist.github.com/Phillaf/7051827).

     // app/webroot/js/config.js
     requirejs.config({
         baseUrl: 'js/lib',
         paths: {
             app: '../app',
-            basepath: '/GtwRequire/js/app/basepath' //application base path
+            basepath: '/GtwRequire/js/basepath' //application base path
         }
     });

+Load modules from your views, view blocks and elements using the req function.

+    <?php echo $this->Require->req('my/module'); ?>

-Initialize the main requirejs module at the bottom of your view file.
-This takes in param the path of your config file.
+Load the main requirejs module at the bottom of your layout file.
+The param is the path of your config file.

+    <?php echo $this->Require->load('/js/config');?>

+The `req()` function can only be called before `load()`.
+However, in some case like with ajax views, you'll need to add modules dynamically.
+For this you can use:

-    <?php echo $this->Require->init('/js/config');?>
+    <?php echo $this->Require->ajax_req('my/module');?>

-And you're done.

 ## Path-specific includes

 If you want to auto-load action-specific or controller-specific files, you can create a folder structure like the one used in the Views.

     ├── lib
-    │   └── librairie1.js
+    │   └── library1.js
-    │   └── librairie2.js
+    │   └── library2.js
     ├── app
     │   └── homemade1.js
     │   └── homemade2.js
     ├── base
-    │   ├── Random /* for Random controller */
+    │   ├── Example /* folder containing ExampleController.php actions */
     │   │   ├── someaction.js
     │   │   ├── otheraction.js
     │   ├── base.js
-    │   ├── RandomController.js
+    │   ├── ExampleController.js
     │   ├── AnotherController.js
-    └── reqauire.js
+    └── require.js

-Then, you can then auto-load modules using this command in your default template.
-First param is the base path of your folder structure. second param is the name of the default file.
+To enable auto-load, call the following function above your `load()` call.
+First param is the base path of your folder structure, second param is the name of the default file.

     <?php echo $this->Require->basemodule('basePath', 'baseModuleName');?>

-## Performance

-This plugin creates a symlink to your webroot directory to make it easier on CakePHP's router.
-However, the symlink only needs to be created once.
-Therefore you can remove the folder check from every page load by changing your call to `CakePlugin::load('GtwRequire');` in bootstrap.php

 ## Copyright and license
 Author: Philippe Lafrance
 Copyright 2013 [Gintonic Web](http://gintonicweb.com)